1. OBJECTIVES OF INTERNAL CONTROL

 Control activities can be categorized into one or more assertions.
 All assertions should be addressed for each process (payroll, cash disbursements, etc.).

 1. Existence (E) /Occurrence (O) – Existence is whether the assets or liabilities of the district exist at any given point in time (cash, state aid receivable).
-Occurrence is the whether the transaction took place (goods were received before the PO was moved to accounts payable from encumbrances)
+Occurrence is whether the transaction took place (goods were received before the PO was moved to accounts payable from encumbrances)

 2. Valuation (V) or Allocation (A) – Valuation is whether the asset or liability is included on the board secretary’s report at the proper value (the amount of cash or state aid receivable).
 Allocation is whether the revenue and expenditures were recorded in the proper amounts.